chillsoul/piefs/README.md

 # Pie File System

-A simple file system based on [Facebook Haystack Paper](https://www.usenix.org/legacy/event/osdi10/tech/full_papers/Beaver.pdf).
+A simple **massive small file** storage system based on [Facebook Haystack Paper](https://www.usenix.org/legacy/event/osdi10/tech/full_papers/Beaver.pdf).

 Only for learning, **NOT RECOMMEND** to use for production environment (see [SeaweedFS](https://github.com/chrislusf/seaweedfs) instead).

+### Why named 'Pie'?

+Just like 'Finding a needle in Haystack', which is facebook's photo storage, a pie is a baked dish that contains a filling of various sweet or savoury ingredients (small files here).

 ---